Bells & Motley Consort

 Faires, Festivals, Dramatics, Dance, Documents, and Pageants - two examples of which are listed next...
 Find many more exciting ideas in our

 "Chanticleer's Tale Medieval Pageant" - Built around the story from Geoffrey Chaucer’s fabulous Canterbury Tales.
 Scripted by Sondra Bromka especially for children’s performance.
 Residencies individually designed, inquire for more details!

 "Carmina Burana Young People's Medieval Pageant:

-The Wheel of Fortune" - We have researched & created a dynamic new musical theater script for our Medieval Arts residencies with older students, again going back to original Medieval sources, music, instruments, dances.
+The Wheel of Fortune" - We have created a dynamic, historically based musical theater script for our Medieval Arts residencies with older students, again going back to original Medieval sources, music, instruments, dances.

 CONCERT PROGRAMS - SAMPLE the DIVERSITY!

 This concert explores the musical arts of Gaelic kings and commoners with harp, hurdy-gurdy, bagpipes, voices, and much more!

 "Terpsichore" Early Music for the Muse of Dance